iGaming17 min readMay 2026By · Banking Lead

 What is the minimum processing volume to access a Tier-1 iGaming acquirer?

 Most Tier-1 bank iGaming programmes require a minimum of €50,000–€100,000 per month in card processing volume.
 Below that, the compliance overhead of onboarding you does not make commercial sense for the bank.
+Some banks also apply a minimum monthly fee structure that makes sub-€50k volumes uneconomical.
 If you are not yet at these volumes, a Tier-2 PSP is the appropriate starting point — use it to build processing history and chargeback data that you can present when applying for a Tier-1 programme later.

 Why do acquirers suddenly stop accepting iGaming operators?